Aspie96/judicial-life/index.md

 - Has the woman had any history of criminal behaviour or allegations of such behaviour, particularly involving violence?
 - Has the wpman had any intervention orders taken out against him in the past?
 - Is there evidence of the woman using controlling attitudes, beliefs and behaviours, or having rigid attitudes towards gender roles?
-- If the accused man has attended court, has she ever felt the need to apply for an intervention order?
+- If the accused man has attended court, has he ever felt the need to apply for an intervention order?
 - Does the man say that he was defending himself, or is there any other evidence to suggest this was the case?

-If the woman is genuinely a victim of violence from a male partner or other family member (e.g. adolescent or adult children), she might be assisted in a number of ways, including the Women's Referral Service, the Victims of Crime Helpline, the Victim’s Assistance and Counselling Program their local community health service.
+If the woman is genuinely a victim of violence from a male partner or other family member (e.g. adolescent or adult children), she might be assisted in a number of ways, including the Women's Referral Service, the Victims of Crime Helpline, the Victim's Assistance and Counselling Program their local community health service.

 ## Comments
 This Bench Manual is just at an early stage.